nodejs/node/doc/api/stream.md

   `Buffer` encoding, such as `'utf8'` or `'ascii'`.

 Passing `chunk` as `null` signals the end of the stream (EOF) and behaves the same as `readable.push(null)`, after which no more data can be written.
-Note that the EOF signal is put at the end of the buffer and any buffered data will still be flushed.
+The EOF signal is put at the end of the buffer and any buffered data will still be flushed.

 The `readable.unshift()` method pushes a chunk of data back into the internal buffer.
 This is useful in certain situations where a stream is being consumed by